you need to measure each room and write down the measurements on your

 select, and how much you plan to spend on carpet for each room.
 Use the Room

-Yardage Table on page 67 to
+Yardage Table to

 help you fill in the information in these forms.